The ultimate guide to influencer marketing for retail brands

-With the e-commerce takeover, brick-and-mortar stores are serving as customer experience tools.
-How can you use your store space to augment the customer experience with innovative features?
+With the e-commerce takeover, brick-and-mortar shops are serving as customer experience tools.
+How can you use your shop space to augment the customer experience with innovative features?
 First, think from a digital enablement standpoint (tablets and self-service).
 Then, think aesthetics (post-worthy visuals and displays) and interaction (conversations, not just customer communications).
 From there, let influencers show their followers what they’re missing.

 Convenient delivery and pickup